turingschool-examples/red-voice-9810/README.md

 * Area of improvement include:
   * Further/deeper knowledge of ActiveRecord
   * Further/deeper knowledge of which controllers to use when using nested URI's and routes
-  * Remembering explicit syntax in regards to commpland line rails commands
+  * Remembering explicit syntax in regards to rails commands in the command line
   * Remembering explicit syntax in testing relationships
   * Need more practice using partials and forms